RookeriesDevelopment/rook-android-sdks-docs/rook-users/README.md

 }
 ```

-* `removeUserFromPreferences` will only delete from local storage, the user will remain registered
-  on server.

 ## Additional information

 The first time your users use this SDK they MUST have an active internet connection otherwise